 Average load time of WordPress sites:

 WordPress is the most popular CMS in the world because of its simplicity.
-You can make beautiful-looking websites with the supports of millions of themes & plugins available.
-While simplicity is a great advantage WordPress site often do badly in terms of performance.
+You can make beautiful-looking websites with the support of millions of themes & plugins available.
+While simplicity is a great advantage WordPress sites often do badly in terms of performance.

 Since you have access to these tools/extensions the average page load time of your WordPress should be lesser than 5 seconds max.
 Think again! as a visitor would you be waiting 5 seconds to load a page after clicking a link?

 An optimum WordPress page size should be 25KB.
 This is obviously very small and realistically, nowadays most WordPress sites serve a lot more kilobytes than that.
 Even some of the fastest page does hold more data than 1MB but with the correct asset loading strategy, you will be able to achieve <2 sec page load time.

 Role of web servers in page load time –

 You must have been suggested to choose a fast web server for better performance and reliable uptime.
 Lots of other factors come into consideration for web server but we will keep the focus on speed.

 So, do web server really makes a difference?
 On our speedy.site service we find many people declared that they couldn’t improve site performance even after switching to a fast server.

 I believe web server speed does matter.
 When you have a fast server it doesn’t mean your site will automatically do better in terms of performance.
 You will still be configuring your site caching and organizing the assets in such a way that the page passes web vital tests + and loads a lot quicker.
 Once you have configured the cache settings properly here comes the help of server response time and TTFB (Time To First Byte).
 Again server response time is something that doesn’t solely rely on the origin server but it does play a big role here.